Samuel1236w/PRODIGY_CS_04/README.md

 RUNNING THE KEYLOGGER

   1. Download the Script:
 Clone this repository or download the keylogger.py file.
   2. Run the Script:
 Open a terminal/command prompt in the directory where the script is located, and run:

      -python keylogger.py

+	3. Logging Keystrokes:
+	•	The script will start logging your keystrokes in the keylog.txt file.
+	•	Press the Esc key to stop the keylogger.